 - Include awards.
 Just like testimonials, awards are social proof and help position you as a professional in the eyes of your potential clients.

 - A/B test your ideas.
-This could be trying different copy/messaging, changing images, or updating colors for call to action colors and the button’s position.
-When A/B testing, change ONLY ONE THING at a time, and then measure your conversion performance.
+This could be trying different copy/messaging, changing images, or updating call-to-action colors and the button’s position.
+When A/B testing, change ONLY ONE THING at a time and then measure your conversion performance.
 You will want to research A/B testing further for more information.

 - If you’re building a newsletter list (i.e., giving away some free resources), include a bulleted list of the key points as an overview, it will help increase conversions.